THE BEST AERO HELMET FOR ROAD CYCLISTS

 PERFORMANCE – SAFETY, FIT, COMFORT, AERODYNAMICS, COOLING, AND NOISE

-All bike helmets should have a safety compliance sticker showing they meet a credentialed safety standard.
+All bike helmets should have a safety compliance sticker that meets a credentialed safety standard.
 Helmets sold in the US must meet the CPSC (Consumer Products Safety Commission) standard.
 The helmets I evaluated for this review all do.
-Other countries or regions also have groups that set safety standards for helmets including Australia and New Zealand (AS/NZS), Great Britain (BSI), Canada (CSA), Europe (CE), Japan (JIS) and Sweden.
-Helmets must meet these standards or stores generally won’t carry them.
+Other countries or regions also have groups that set safety standards for helmets, including Australia and New Zealand (AS/NZS), Great Britain (BSI), Canada (CSA), Europe (CE), Japan (JIS), and Sweden.
+Helmets must meet these standards, or reputable stores won’t carry them.

 Of course, it would be nice to know whether a helmet just passed that test or scored so well that it might hold up against a lesser force that could still cause a concussion.
 Other criticisms of the CPSC test include that it doesn’t consider a head strike at different angles or at different places on the helmet.

 Consumer Reports (or CR), a highly regarded US independent consumer product testing publication, periodically runs tests on bicycle helmets and publishes its results in its buying guide.
 It tests helmets dropped on their front, rear, side, and crown at the same force as the CPSC test.
 Unfortunately, it had only tested one aero road helmet when I last looked.